amaliezzz/amaliezzz/README.md

-<p align="left">Hi, I’m Amalia Rodriguez—a computer science student passionate about math, data analysis, and machine learning.
+<p align="left">Hi, I’m Amalia Rodriguez—a computer science student passionate about math, Data Analysis, and Machine Learning.
 I also have a solid background in physics, which'd I love to apply to my models</p>

 ###